picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.74.1 =

+* Possibly fixed a bug where the code for the Paginator class would show up in some blogs.
+Apparently some PHP ini accept "<?" as a valid way of starting a php file, others don't.

 = 0.74 =
 * Adds "next" and "previous" classes to the previous and next buttons in pagination menu.
 The classes are `lcp_prevlink` and `lcp_nextlink`.
 Thanks @zymeth25.